-Grading Rubric: Course averages are converted to letter grades according to the scale on the right.
+Grading Rubric: Each homework, quiz, and test is converted to an decimal percentage and weighted equally with other like assessments.
+The tables below show how course averages are computed and converted to letter grades.
 The instructor reserves the right to lower these thresholds.